AnthonyAndroulakis/SpeechEntrainmentVideoGenerator/README.md

   publisher={Springer}
 }
 ```

+## todo:
+There's a slight lag due to using ffmpeg for setting the framerate.
+Maybe if I use a python solution for making videos from pictures, I can set the exact framerate and take out the lag.

 ## License:
 You may use this code as long as you cite this repository and include in your references the codes I have under __References to code used__.